vulkanlabs/lineart/vulkan-public/README.md

 Its possible to trigger a run for a Policy or for any specific Policy Version.
 In both cases, you only need to pass the ID and the required data.
 Data should be passed as a JSON string.

+You can also trigger runs for a specific Policy Version from the UI page.

 ```bash
 # By Policy ID
 vulkan policy trigger-run \